SeijinD/Student-IEE-IHU/README.md

 ### Description:

-* A Android application for the support and organization of the students of the Department of Information and Electronic Engineering (I.H.U.)
+* A Android App for the support and organization of the students of the Department of Information and Electronic Engineering (I.H.U.)
 * Created for my thesis.

 ### Sources: